Cosmin-Croitoriu/CV/README.md

 * Testing: RSpec, Jasmine, Capybara, JUnit.
 * Web Frameworks: Sinatra, Ruby on Rails.
 * Databases: PostgreSQL.
+ #### Barking and Dagenham College *(September 2017 to April 2019)*
+* Lev 3 Diploma in Mechanical Engineering: Domestic and Commercial Plumbing and Heating.
+ #### MPower Training *(September 2015 to January 2016)*
+* NVQ Lev 2 in Domestic Plumbing and Heating.
+ #### CSBS College *(September 2013 to April 2015)*
+* Level 2 Diploma (6035) in Domestic Plumbing and Heating.
+ #### Alexandru Ioan Cuza University *(September 2004 to April 2008)*
+* Linguistics Degree in Romanian and Italian language.

 ### Experience
+* 4 Exciting months into coding trough Makers.
+* 8 Years (2011 - 2019) Self-employed as a Mechanical Engineer (Domestic and Commercial HVAC industry) as well as Mechanical Supervisor / Foreman.
+* 3 Years (2008 - 2011) Gaming Start-Up, Operations Manager / Admin, solving operational and customer support issues using a tickets system and managing Lua and C++ developers.
+* 1 Year (2008 - 2009) Call Centre operator (Open Mind Group Romania) in Italian language on behalf of Vodafone Italia.
 * 6 Years (2001 - 2007) as a bartender/waiter in different touristic resorts trough Europe (Germany, Italy, Austria) during the Summer holidays, having seasonal contracts, in my last years of secondary school and throughout my university period.
-* 1 Year (2008 - 2009) Call Centre operator (Open Mind Group Romania) in Italian language on behalf of Vodafone Italia.
-* 3 Years (2008 - 2011) Gaming Start-Up, Operations Manager / Admin, solving operational and customer support issues using a tickets system and managing Lua and C++ developers.
-* 8 Years (2011 - 2019) Self-employed as a Mechanical Engineer (Domestic and Commercial HVAC industry) as well as Mechanical Supervisor / Foreman.
-* 4 Exciting months into coding trough Makers.